cloudfoundry-tutorials/cf-and-k8s/content/docs/when-should-i-use-cloud-foundry.md

 * **low-level control** over workloads, for example accessing GPUs for machine-learning

 These options need not be mutually exclusive.
 Perhaps you might have many teams of agile app development teams using Cloud Foundry installed on a few large Kubernetes clusters, whilst folks with more unique requirements and greater infrastructure knowledge have their own Kubernetes clusters and access them without Cloud Foundry.

+The rest of this tutorial takes a deeper look at how the two technologies are similar, differ, and ultimately compliment each other.